The Propagator Matrix Reloaded: Introduction

 The manuscript is structured as follows:

-In section 2, we begin with a brief overview of the Schwinger-Keldysh path integral.
-We shall pay special attention to the propagator matrix which appears due to the non-trivial temporal boundary conditions and the doubling of field variables characteristic of this formalism.
+In section 2, we begin with a brief overview of the Schwinger-Keldysh path integral at a level which should be accessible to readers not familiar with this formalism.
+We shall pay close attention to the non-triviality of the temporal boundary conditions and the appearance of additional field variables, both of which characteristic of this technique.

-In section 3, we choose finite-temperature initial conditions and find the Feynman rules for a scalar $\phi^4$ theory.
-These are not usual Feynman rules found in the finite temperature literature as we have set the initial conditions at a finite time in the past and hence cannot assume the theory to be free at that time.
-We therefore find a new 3x3 propagator matrix including a mixing between the usual real-time fields and the imaginary-time field appearing from our initial density matrix.
+In section 3, we detail the construction of the Feynman rules for finite temperature initial conditions.
+We are vary careful about our assumptions and detailed in our reasoning, in particular we shall not assume the interactions are turned off at past infinity and shall set initial conditions at a finite time in the past $t_0$.
+The natural conclusion of this calculation is the appearance of a $3\times3$ propagator matrix, including mixing between the real-time and imaginary-time field variables.

-In section 4, we compute the one-loop contribution to the symmetric propagator using an on-shell scheme.
-This is the correlator which is fed to the energy-momentum tensor, therefore it has a clear physical interpretation.
-We find that there are contributions coming from the additional propagators which do not depend on the initial time and further that the subtraction is only consistent if we include this additional mixing.
-The conclusion is that we must include these additional contributions even for initial conditions set at past infinity.